famiu/feline.nvim/README.md

   - `hl.fg` (string): RGB hex or [name](#value-presets) of foreground color. (eg: `'#FFFFFF'`, `'white'`).<br>By default it uses the default foreground color provided in the `setup()` function.
   - `hl.bg` (string): RGB hex or [name](#value-presets) of background color. (eg: `#000000'`, `'black'`).<br>By default it uses the default background color provided in the `setup()` function.
   - `hl.style` (string): Formatting style of text. (eg: `'bold,undercurl'`).<br>By default it is set to `'NONE'`
   - `hl.name` (string): Name of highlight group created by Feline (eg: `'StatusComponentVimInsert'`).<br><br>Note that if `hl` is a function that can return different values, the highlight is not redefined if the name stays the same.
-Feline only creates highlights when they don't exist, it never redifines existing highlights.
+Feline only creates highlights when they don't exist, it never redefines existing highlights.
 So if `hl` is a function that can return different values for `hl.fg`, `hl.bg` or `hl.style`, make sure to return a different value for `hl.name` as well if you want the highlight to actually change.
 If a name is not provided, Feline automatically generates a unique name for the highlight group based on the other values.
 So you can also just omit the `name` and Feline will create new highlights for you when required.<br><br>Setting `hl.name` may provide a performance improvement since Feline caches highlight names and doesn't take the time to generate a name if the name is already provided by the user.

 An example of using the hl group: